jeffreyjzr/Aware/README.md

 Time is a directory that contains the time point list for regression models

 ## Model
-Model is a directory that contains detailed results from 106 regression models
+Model is a directory that contains python code for regression and detailed results from 106 regression models